Kwitang silat: History

 There are many versions on the formation of this martial arts in the Kwitang Village.
 In the mid of the 19th century, the village was inhabited by Betawinese, Chinese and Arab peoples.
 Most versions agreed that the kuntao martial arts was taught by a Chinese tobacco trader, kuntao practitioner, and medicine man named Tjung Tang Kiam.
 Tang Kiam, according to researcher G.J.Nawi, was an assistant and a student of Kam Siok, a Tit Khun martial art master from Hokkien (southern China) who visited Batavia in 1840.

 Tang Kiam's well known kuntao expertise might have provoked the Betawi silat masters in the area to challenge him in a duel.
 As the stories go, Mad Djaelani's grandfather succeeded in defeating Tang Kiam, who then taught him the kuntao martial art.
 It was told that Djaelani's grandfather mastered the Pangeran Papak silat and the kebatinan (inner power forming).
 The combined silat-kuntao style was then taught internally to his family, and called the Kwitang silat.

 During the Indonesian revolution struggle (1945-1949), Mad Djaelani founded the Mustika Kwitang Silat School, and taught his grandson H. Muhammad Zakaria.
-Djaelani passed away in 1969, and Zakaria continued as the principal guru of the school.
+Djaelani died in 1969, and Zakaria continued as the principal guru of the school.
 Zakaria had the chance to demonstrate his martial arts in front of the Shotokan master Masatoshi Nakayama and the martial arts author Donn F. Draeger, when they visited Indonesia in the '60's.
-Draeger then included a review of the Kwitang silat in his famous book, Weapons and Fighting Arts of Indonesia.
+Draeger then included a review of the Kwitang silat in his book,Weapons and Fighting Arts of Indonesia.

 In 1973, the school joined the Persatuan Pencak Silat Putra Betawi (Association of Betawi Martial Arts Schools).
 The association became one of the 9 "Historic Associations" that supported to the Ikatan Pencak Silat Indonesia (Indonesian Pencak Silat Association), and since then began sending silat athletes regularly to the National Sports Week competition.

 The Kwitang silat style currently has spread in various places in Indonesia and abroad.